Inside: When you’re fighting to get debt free, it can be tough to stay motivated. At least one of these 14 tips are sure to work for you.

 Find a cheap or free hobby that will keep you busy enough that you don’t have time to waste money.
 Training for a race requires a small investment up front, but takes more time than money.

 If you want a double whammy, get a side job.
 Not only will you be too busy to spend, but you’ll also additional money to throw at debt.
-If you don’t have time for a side job, you can at least spend time earning Swagbucks or taking surveys!Digging out of debt?
-Get 14 motivational ways to stick with it when the going gets tough! #debtClick To Tweet
+If you don’t have time for a side job, you can at least spend time earning Swagbucks or taking surveys!Getting out of debt is too hard!
+But not if you know these tricks...Click To Tweet

 5. Don’t break the chain.

-Challenge yourself to go as long as possible without doing things that derail your progress.
-If you tend to waste money on fast food, how many days can you go without hitting the drive thru?
+How long can you last?
+Let’s say you tend to waste money on fast food.
+See how many days can you go without hitting the drive thru!
 Challenge yourself to beat your old time.

 6. Accept mistakes and move on